The following is a guide designed to assist management with working remotely.

 - provided your personal phone number to your team

 - checked if your team have suitable devices (smart phone, laptops, computers) to be able to carry out their work remotely

 - checked that your staff know how to use the technological tools for remote working

 - ensured that staff have read the new workstation (DSE) guidance for their remote work location.
 If staff wish, they can undertake a DSE assessment on their work location

-- made a record of any staff member who will not have access to technology to carry out the core duties but will be working remotely?
-Have you allocated these staff members alternative appropriate work that they can carry out whilst working remotely?
+- made a record of any staff member who will not have access to technology to carry out their core duties but will be working remotely

-- As we move to remote working, there is a possibility of reduced service capacity and capability.
-To mitigate this, managers should consider which business needs are to be prioritised and reasonably carried out from home by their staff.
+- As we move to remote working, there is likely to be a reduced service capacity and capability.
+To mitigate this, managers should consider which business needs are to be prioritised and can be reasonably carried out from home by their staff.

 - As managers, you should advise your staff how they will be kept up to date with overall work plans and of any changing priorities whilst they are working remotely.

 - In preparing for your staff to work remotely for an unknown period of time, it is important to take into account and show compassion, empathy and support for staff who may have challenges at home which are exacerbated during this current climate, e.g. dependants, pre-existing health conditions, isolation, mental health.